 Recent examples of ELE day themes and activities includes:

-- I SUPPORT MY COMMUNITY AND MAKE A INTERFERENCE TO IT - Year 7 worked with community groups such as Together Dementia and Chorlton Good Neighbours to reflect on our community and how we celebrate its diversity and actively contribute to it.
+- I SUPPORT MY COMMUNITY AND MAKE A INTERFERENCE TO IT - Year 7 worked with community groups such as Together Dementia and Chorlton Good Neighbours to explore our community and how we celebrate its diversity and actively contribute to making it a better place.

 - EMPLOYABILITY IN THE CREATIVE SECTOR - Year 8 pupils have had the opportunity to opt for a creative subject of their choice giving them a taste of different subjects before they begin their pathways process.
 They have also explored different career opportunities in the creative sector with experts and professionals from their area of interest.

 - DIVERSITY, DISCRIMINATION & RIGHTS - Year 10 have explored diversity with external charities such as LGTB and Human Rights with the People's History Museum whilst Year 9 have an Autumn ELE dedicated to The Holocaust.
 This includes the great honor of meeting a survivor, a unique and moving experience for all.

-- CAREERS & ENTERPRISE - One day enterprise challenge supported by ourfutures.co.uk and industry professionals from across the North West.
+- CAREERS & ENTERPRISE - One- day enterprise challenge supported by www.ourfutures.co.uk and industry professionals from across the North West.
 Pupils worked in differentiated business roles within teams to develop a range of products and trade with industry professionals.